ptomato/talks/tc39-2024-12/README.md

 - New W3C TAG [design principle](https://github.com/w3ctag/design-principles/pull/510):
   - Only purely computational features are exposed everywhere
+    - not performing I/O
+    - not affecting the state of the user agent or the user's device
-  - Exception: Anything relying on an event loop
+  - Exception: Anything relying on an event loop is not exposed
-  - Expose conservatively: exposed feature should not be primarily useful for unexposed feature
+  - Expose conservatively: features primarily useful for unexposed feature are not exposed

 ---